-As an update to a twenty-year old regulation, the GDPR in particular is considered a ground-breaking legislation, shaped to tackle the most pressing privacy concerns of our increasingly digitized world.
-If proven to be successful, it could act as a blueprint for all future data protection legislations across the globe.
+As an update to a twenty-year-old regulation, the GDPR, in particular, is considered a ground-breaking legislation, shaped to tackle the most pressing privacy concerns of our increasingly digitized world.
+If proven to be successful, it could act as a blueprint for all future data protection legislation across the globe.

 There is a certain degree of panic fueling companies’ rush for GDPR compliance as policy makers, lawyers and industry experts debate the potential implications of certain requirements and try to accurately predict how they will be implemented.
 How strictly the GDPR will be applied will depend on national Data Protection Agencies in every member country.
 Businesses are therefore left to worry whether their compliance measures will be classified as “adequate” in the eyes of the GDPR and they have done enough to avoid fines.

 Let’s have an overview of the GDPR’s advantages and disadvantages.